wp-plugins/visual-form-builder/readme.txt

 * Plugin launch!

 == Upgrade Notice ==

+= 1.4 =
+Export entries to a CSV, file uploads, and various bug fixes.

 = 1.3.1 =
 Recommended update immediately!
 Fix for bug where confirmation screen does not install.